mposolda/keycloak-freeipa-docker/README.md

 Building docker image
 ---------------------
 If you want, you can build docker image by yourself.
-But you can skip this step and use pre-builded image `mposolda/keycloak-freeipa-server:1.7.0.CR1` .
+But you can skip this step and use pre-builded image `mposolda/keycloak-freeipa-server:1.9.0.CR1` .
 If you're going to build it by yourself you need to:

-**1** Download keycloak-demo ZIP distribution of version 1.7.0.CR1 or newer and put this ZIP file to subdirectory `keycloak-dist`
+**1** Download keycloak-demo TAR.GZ distribution of version 1.9.0.CR1 or newer and put this ZIP file to subdirectory `keycloak-dist`

+**2** Copy directory with OpenJDK8 to `keycloak-dist` directory under path `openjdk8` .
+Assumption is that `keycloak-dist/openjdk8/bin/java` is java executible.

-**2)**  Install docker on your laptop if you not already have it.
+**3)**  Install docker on your laptop if you not already have it.
 Then if you want, you can build docker image by yourself with command:

 ```
 docker build -t keycloak-freeipa-server .
 ```

-So if you followed this and build the image by yourself, replace image name `mposolda/keycloak-freeipa-server:1.7.0.CR1` with your name `keycloak-freeipa-server` in later steps.
+So if you followed this and build the image by yourself, replace image name `mposolda/keycloak-freeipa-server:1.9.0.CR1` with your name `keycloak-freeipa-server` in later steps.

 Running docker image
 --------------------

 **1)** Install docker on your laptop if you not already have it.
-Then run docker image `mposolda/keycloak-freeipa-server:1.7.0.CR1`.
+Then run docker image `mposolda/keycloak-freeipa-server:1.9.0.CR1`.
 You need to expose kerberos ports and also HTTP port of Keycloak server.
 It's also good to expose LDAP server port (so you can connect remotely to LDAP) and Keycloak debugger port (if you want remote Keycloak debugging from your IDE).